HMC ML Q053

 HMC ML Q053 was a wooden Fairmile B motor launch (ML) upgunned submarine chaser delivered to the Royal Canadian Navy (RCN) on 17 November 1941.
-Originally designed for the Royal Navy by W.J.
-Holt of the British Admiralty and built by British boatbuilder Fairmile Marine, during the Second World War eighty Fairmile B motor launches were built in Canada for service with the Coastal Forces of the RCN.
+Originally designed for the Royal Navy by W. J. Holt of the British Admiralty and built by British boatbuilder Fairmile Marine, during the Second World War eighty Fairmile B motor launches were built in Canada for service with the Coastal Forces of the RCN.

 Design

-Built of double mahogany (diagonally) with an eight-inch oak keel and based on a line of destroyer hulls, the Fairmiles arrived in prefabricated kits to be assembled for the RCN by thirteen different boatyards.
-In contrast to the British built boats, the Canadian Fairmiles were narrower, had a greater draught, and were slightly more powerful giving the Canadian boats a two knot speed advantage over the British boats.
-With a fuel capacity of 2,320 gallons of 87 octane gasoline, the early Fairmiles (Q050 to Q111) were powered by two 650 hp engines, could reach a top speed of 20 knots (max), 16.5 knots sea speed and a range of 1925 miles at 7.5 knots.
-Later versions (Q112 to Q129) were fitted with larger 700 hp engines able to achieve a top speed to 22 knots (max), with a range of 1925 miles at 7.5 knots.
+Built of double mahogany (diagonally) with an 8 in oak keel and based on a line of destroyer hulls, the Fairmiles arrived in prefabricated kits to be assembled for the RCN by thirteen different boatyards.
+In contrast to the British built boats, the Canadian Fairmiles were narrower, had a greater draught, and were slightly more powerful giving the Canadian boats a 2 kn speed advantage over the British boats.
+With a fuel capacity of 2320 impgal of 87 octane gasoline, the early Fairmiles (Q050 to Q111) were powered by two 650 hp engines, could reach a top speed of 20 kn and a range of 1925 mi at 7.5 kn.
+Later versions (Q112 to Q129) were fitted with larger 700 hp engines able to achieve a top speed to 22 kn (max), with a range of 1925 miles at 7.5 knots.
 Crewed by two or three officers and fourteen sailors, accommodation on the Fairmiles was thought to be "cramped but comfortable".

-Another unique design feature of the Fairmile B was that with forty-eight hours notice each boat could be reconfigured to serve in a different role.
-Fitted with steel strips and tapped holes to ease equipment swaps, weapons and specialist gear such as torpedo tubes, mines, depth charges, and guns could be quickly stripped and attached to the boat.
+Another unique design feature of the Fairmile B was that with forty-eight hours' notice each boat could be reconfigured to serve in a different role.
+Fitted with steel strips and tapped holes to ease equipment swaps, weapons and specialist gear such as torpedo tubes, naval mines, depth charges, and guns could be quickly stripped and attached to the boat.
 In two days, a Fairmile could have its weapons and equipment reconfigured to serve as an escort, minesweeper, minelayer, navigation leader, coastal raider, patrol boat, ambulance or rescue launch.
-"Armament consisted of three 20mm Oerlikon guns, mounted forward, aft and amidships; two .303 machine-guns; one 9mm Sten gun; two .303 rifles; three .45 revolvers; and 20 depth-charges of 300 Ibs each, including eight fitted for the "Y" gun.
-Each boat was equipped with sonar, radar and WIT."
+Armament consisted of three 20 mm Oerlikon guns, mounted forward, aft, and amidships; two .303 machine guns; one 9 mm Sten gun; two .303 rifles; three .45 revolvers; and 20 depth charges of 300 lbs each, including eight fitted for the "Y" gun.
+Each boat was equipped with sonar, radar and WIT.

 The first thirty-six Canadian Fairmile B type were designated and painted up as CML 01-36 (coastal motor launch).